About this project

 These digital credentials are trustworthy and thus useful for job applications and education admission.
 The underlying infrastructure guarantees provenance and immutability.
 Many examples of successful implementation already exist, like the “badging” of MOOCS by the UK Open University, or that of their complete in-company training by IBM.

-April 2019: first newsletter with primary project results
+May: be ready for our first newsletter, with the primary project results

 After that, these will be updated regularly, until October 2020, when all project results have been published.

 We are one of the leading adult education organisations in Slovenia with more than 50 years of experience in working with adults.
 Our institute was established as a public equivalent body by the Municipality of Novo Mesto, the largest city of South-East Slovenia.
 We currently employ 30 people and cooperate with more than 130 regular external experts, teachers, mentors and researchers.
 We develop and implement innovative formal and non-formal education programmes and offer guidance cervices for different target groups: general public, people living in rural areas, people with special needs, young adults, the unemployed, senior citizens, the Roma population, immigrants, employees in search for new trainings and education, etc.

 As a public body, we work closely with a wide network of local, regional and national partners, such as: municipalities, ministries, regional development agencies, chamber of commerce and industry, chamber of crafts, other adult education organisations, primary and secondary schools, higher education institutes and faculties, NGOs, enterprises, etc. Based on our project work, we cooperate with a wide network of international partners.